visgl/tsc/developer-process/code-guidelines.md

 ### JavaScript/ECMAScript version

+* We use the latest JS standard from ES2018 and will move up to ES2019, ES2020 as long as features are supported in evergreen browsers and active Node LTS releases.
 * We use pure/standard ECMAScript (stage-4 proposals) but no stage-1,2,3 proposals.
 * We only use ECMAScript features that work without transpilation directly in **latest** Chrome and Node versions (this is essentially all stage-4 features).
-* In rare cases, a specific library
+* In rare justified cases, a library may specify exceptions.

-For more information see the appendix about JavaScript versions at the end of this page.

 ### JSX